-When you paint at an easel in front of a TV (my method) it would be really hard to set up a keyboard and mouse.
+When you paint at an easel in front of a TV (my method), it would be tough to set up a keyboard and mouse.
 Using a controller is almost a must.
-If you're using a console game you'll certainly have no problem.
+If you're using a console game, you'll certainly have no problem.
 For computer games, be sure to check before buying the game.
 Luckily most modern games have controller support even on PC.
 I've only had to rule out a few games over this.

 3. Short Intro

-It turns out a lot of open games don't start out so open.
+It turns out a lot of open games don't start out so free.
 I tried several games where the intro to the game is a long railroad of boredom.
-You don't want games to make you sit through lots cutscenes and dialog or send you on must-do-to-continue mindless objectives.
-An open world game that lets you completely skip the opening would be amazing, but I have yet to find one.
+You don't want games to make you sit through lots of cutscenes and dialog or send you on must-do-to-continue mindless objectives.
+An open-world game that lets you altogether skip the opening would be amazing, but I have yet to find one.

-Skyrim has a little bit of opening tedium but you can get to the freedom in well under an hour.
-On the other hand, I'm a couple hours into Kingdom Come: Deliverance and still haven't gotten to the open world part of the game.
+Skyrim has a little bit of opening monotony, but you can get to the freedom in well under an hour.
+On the other hand, I'm a couple hours into Kingdom Come: Deliverance and still haven't gotten to the open-world part of the game.

 4. Little Sidetracking

 A problem I run into is that it's too easy to get sidetracked into actually playing the game instead of painting.
-That's may not be a horrible problem but game quests are usually rabbit holes that lead from one to another.
-Some games constantly remind you to continue the game.
-This is really irksome if your goal is to paint.
+That's may not be a horrible problem, but game quests are usually rabbit holes that lead from one to another.
+Some games continuously remind you to continue the game.
+This is really tiresome if your goal is to paint.

 5. Realistic Graphics

-Lighting is bad in games.
-It gets better every year but even in current games it's still highly unrealistic.
-In many games you'll have to take some artistic license and have some understanding of the way real light works to get the most out of plein air painting from games.
-Many games pair unrealistic lighting with a style which you may or may not want to work with (e.g. Breath of the Wild).
+Lighting is terrible in sports.
+It gets better every year, but even in current games, it's still highly unrealistic.
+In many games, you'll have to take some artistic license and have some understanding of the way real light works to get the most out of plein air painting from games.
+Many games pair unrealistic lighting with a style that you may or may not want to work with (e.g., Breath of the Wild).

-Games with very good and realistic graphics put less strain on your knowledge about light.
+Games with excellent and realistic graphics put less strain on your knowledge about light.
 They'll have reasonable shadows and reflections.
-They usually wont have secondary lighting or very good occlusion.
+However, they usually won't have secondary lighting or decent occlusion.
 Forget about things like refraction.
 If you have no idea what any of this means, just make sure the game you're choosing looks pretty realistic to your eye.
 It also might be worth taking some time to learn about light.
 Color and Light is a beloved text on the subject by James Gurney.